annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 Our comment about in-domain embeddings simply described the table of results and was not meant to come as a revelation.
 The contribution was in the resource and methodology.
 But the very presence of these experiments apparently set off the wrong kind of expectations.
 Our paper was accepted, but many others probably fell in this trap.

-## Conclusion
+## How to write a good review for a resource paper

+### Am I the right reviewer for this paper?

 Apples are apples, oranges are oranges, and both are good in their own way.
 It is pointless to reject a resource paper for not being a systems paper.
 To write a constructive review, first of all you need to see its contribution from the same methodological perspective as the authors.
-If there is a mismatch, if you've been assigned a paper with a type of contribution that is not in your research sphere, it is better to ask the AC to reassign it.
+If there is a mismatch, if you've been assigned a paper with a type of contribution that is not in your research sphere, it is better to **ask the AC to reassign it**.

 Here are some of the major types of resource papers, and the expertise needed to write a high-quality review: